 The Capital Gains Tax (“CGT”) regime was introduced in Australia with effect from 20 September 1985.

-Capital Gains tax in Australia is not a separate tax; it forms part of the income tax structure, with capital profits being added to taxable income and taxed at the taxpayer’s marginal rate.
+Capital Gains tax in Australia is not a separate tax; it forms part of the income tax structure, with capital profits (as calculated and adjusted) being added to taxable income and taxed at the taxpayer’s marginal rate.

 However the capital gains tax rules operate to modify the amount of capital profit which is included in a taxpayer’s income, the effect of which in many situations is to reduce the effective rate of tax applicable on the capital gain.